IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 ﻿# Todo
-* Resumable function in another  dll that entry assembly
+* Resumable function in another  dll that not entry assembly
 * Activate one start wait if multiple exist for same method
 * Add IsLocked for optemistic lock for state
 * Handle concurrency problems